Andris Vaņins

-Andris Vaņins (born 30 April 1980) is a Latvian former professional footballer who works as a goalkeeping coach for Swiss club FC Sion.
+Andris Vaņins (born 30 April 1980) is a Latvian former professional footballer who works as a goalkeeping coach for Latvia national under-19 football team.
 A goalkeeper, he most notably played for Sion, making over 200 league appearances.
 At international level, he earned 100 caps for the Latvia national team.

 Club career

 Ventspils

 Vaņins started his professional football career in 1997, when he was only 17 years old.
 His first club was FK Ventspils.
-In 2003, he left the Virsliga, signing a contract with FC Torpedo-ZIL Moscow.
+In 2003, he left the Virsliga league in Latvia, signing a contract with FC Torpedo-ZIL Moscow.

 FC Moscow

 In 2003 Vaņins signed a contract with FC Moscow.
 He could not manage to get into the first team, mostly being used in the reserves.
 As playing for the reserve team did not please the Latvian international, he decided to leave.

 FK Venta

 In 2005, Vaņins returned to Latvia.
 FK Venta offered him a contract, which Vaņins accepted.
 He did not play much there either and the club went bankrupt in the second half of the season.
 The first-team players, including Vaņins, were released.